 If the employment of any employee is terminated for any reason, access to the Span service and any information system is terminated at the same time.

 Our information security and privacy roles are independent of our information systems and product development functions, reporting directly to the VP, legal and general counsel.

 People are central to our ISMS.

 All Nureva employees are screened through identity and background checks and receive mandatory security awareness training.
-Our people are required to review and accept key company policies an annually.
-All employees are tested quarterly on social engineering attacks and receive follow-up training as required.
+Our people are required to review and accept key company policies annually.
+All employees are tested quarterly on social engineering attacks and receive follow-up training as required

-Our network architecture follows industry recommended practices of segmentation; the internal enterprise network is logically and physically separate from the Span Workspace production network with several layers of access control implemented to restrict access to the Span production environment.
+Our network architecture follows industry recommended practices of segmentation; the internal enterprise network is logically and physically separate from the production network with several layers of access control implemented to restrict access to the production environment.

 We use documented change management procedures to ensure changes to information systems and services are done reliably and with the least impact to customers and internal users.

 We use approved third-party companies and technology to help meet our needs and that of our customers.
 These companies and technologies are carefully evaluated to ensure that appropriate security and privacy requirements are embedded into these relationships, partnerships and technology use.

 If a security event is suspected to have occurred, our security incident process guides us through threat evaluation and containment of the event.
 This process includes appropriate notifications to customers.